sayzkkgw/zenn-articles/README.md

 ## :wave: This is my notebook about technical content posted in Zenn.

 - What is [Zenn](https://zenn.dev/about)? <br>
-Modern Knowledge Base for Developers
+Zenn is a Modern Knowledge Base for Developers